polkaworld-org/SubstrateDAO/SCIPs/SIP-0.md

 ```

 1. **WIP as Work in Progress**: once a SIP champion has asked Substrate community for whether an idea has any chance of support, he/she will submit a SIP as a pull request.
-2. **Draft**: once the SIP is agreeable, an SIP editor will merge the PR.
+2. **Draft**: once the SIP is agreeable, an SIP editor will merge the PR and ***assign a SIP number***.
 Subsequent PRs can be submitted to this SIP.
 SIPs ready for review should include implementation details and change status to **Draft**.
 3. **Accepted**: If an SIP is accepted, then status will change to "Accept".
 But if there are material changes or substantial unaddressed technical complaints, it'd revert to **WIP** with correction notes.
 4. **Rejected**: an SIP would be rejected due to major, uncorrectable flaws.
 5. **Dropped**: This SIP is no longer pursued by the original authors or it may not be a (technically) preferred option anymore.